erlingrj/iot-temp/report.md

 # Project and laboratories on communication systems
 * Group 49
-* Erling Rennemo Jellum
+* Erling Rennemo Jellum S263558
 * Behzad (insert name)

 ## Introduction
 With the advent of cheap microcontroller with networking capabilities solutions for automation in buildings is gaining traction.
 Our hypothetical customer is the maintainers of large scale industrial, public or commercial buildings like factories, universities or hotels.
 The aim of the project is to create a system for measuring and controlling the temperature in a building as well as providing an intuitiv interface to the system.
 There is an emphasis on using the M2M protocol MQTT for communication purposes.

 ## Requirements
-* A single temperature sensor connect through a Raspberry Pi
+* A single temperature sensor connected through a Raspberry Pi
 * A graphical user interface implemented on a Raspberry Pi with an LCD screen
 * A web user interface
 * UIs should let user see real time temperature, historical temperature and change the control policy